 Price Ceilings in Financial Markets: Usury Laws

-As we noted earlier, about 200 million Americans own credit cards, and their interest payments and fees total tens of billions of dollars each year.
+As we noted earlier, more than 180 million Americans own credit cards, and their interest payments and fees total tens of billions of dollars each year.
 It is little wonder that political pressures sometimes arise for setting limits on the interest rates or fees that credit card companies charge.
 The firms that issue credit cards, including banks, oil companies, phone companies, and retail stores, respond that the higher interest rates are necessary to cover the losses created by those who borrow on their credit cards and who do not repay on time or at all.
 These companies also point out that cardholders can avoid paying interest if they pay their bills on time.

-Consider the credit card market as illustrated in [link].
+Consider the credit card market as illustrated in Figure 4.8.
 In this financial market, the vertical axis shows the interest rate (which is the price in the financial market).
 Demanders in the credit card market are households and businesses; suppliers are the companies that issue credit cards.
 This figure does not use specific numbers, which would be hypothetical in any case, but instead focuses on the underlying economic relationships.
 Imagine a law imposes a price ceiling that holds the interest rate charged on credit cards at the rate Rc, which lies below the interest rate R0 that would otherwise have prevailed in the market.
-The price ceiling is shown by the horizontal dashed line in [link].
+The price ceiling is shown by the horizontal dashed line in Figure 4.8.
 The demand and supply model predicts that at the lower price ceiling interest rate, the quantity demanded of credit card debt will increase from its original level of Q0 to Qd; however, the quantity supplied of credit card debt will decrease from the original Q0 to Qs.
 At the price ceiling (Rc), quantity demanded will exceed quantity supplied.
 Consequently, a number of people who want to have credit cards and are willing to pay the prevailing interest rate will find that companies are unwilling to issue cards to them.
 The result will be a credit shortage.